Terminal Commands for Big Data Workflows & GitHub

 Bash

-Whether you’re processing large datsets on remote servers or fixing bugs in a new branch, command line skills are essential for working efficiently.
+Whether you’re processing large datsets on remote servers or fixing bugs in a branch, command line skills are essential for working efficiently.
 Check out the commands that I’ve found to be useful for processing terabytes of Arctic data for visualization on the Permafrost Discovery Gateway.

 Juliet Cohen true